photometer/cat_charity_fund/README.md

 # QRKot service

-The app for the QRKot Cat Chariy Fund allows to enter information about donations to the foundation (without initializing the payment).
+The app for the QRKot Cat Charity Fund allows to enter information about donations to the foundation (without initializing the payment).
 Each user can make a donation and accompany it with a comment.
 Donations are not
 targeted: they are made to the fund, not to a specific project.
 Each donation